opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 - Using the New Level dialog.

-- Enabling the Autocreation option.
+- Setting the Autocreation option to **Enabled**.

-- Setting the Animation option to Use Xsheet as Animation Sheet.
+- Setting the Autocreation option to **Use Xsheet as Animation Sheet**.

 .. _using_the_new_level_dialog:

 Using the New Level Dialog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-New animation levels can be defined by using a dialog that lets you set the number of drawings the level is made of, the animation step used to expose the frames in the xsheet, and the increment, that sets the way the level drawings are numbered.
-For example, step 2 repeats each drawing twice in the xsheet column or timeline layer, while increment 2 numbers the drawings 1, 3, 5, etc. The dialog also allows you to choose a destination folder different from the default one by using the Save In field.
+New animation levels can be defined by using a dialog that lets you set the number of drawings the level is made of, the animation step used to expose the frames in the Xsheet/Timeline, and the increment, that sets the way the level drawings are numbered.
+For example, step 2 repeats each drawing twice in the Xsheet column or Timeline layer, while increment 2 numbers the drawings 1, 3, 5, etc. The dialog also allows you to choose a destination folder, different from the default one, by using the Save In field.

-In case you define a Toonz raster or a raster level, you can set its Width, Height and DPI values, according to the way you want to use it in the scene.
+In case you define a Toonz Raster or a Raster level, you can set its Width, Height and DPI values, according to the way you want to use it in the scene.

 Settings like the length of the level and the numbering order can be edited later, as you are free to arrange the images composing an animation level the way you prefer (see  :ref:`Editing Animation Levels <editing_animation_levels>`  ).

-When a new level is created in an empty column, the color of the column header and cells where the new level gets exposed are colored denoting the type of level in that column: light yellow for Toonz vector levels, light green for Toonz raster levels, and light blue for standard raster levels (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).
+When a new level is created in an empty column, the color of the column header and cells where the new level gets exposed are colored denoting the type of level in that column: light yellow for Toonz Vector levels, light green for Toonz Raster levels, and light blue for standard Raster levels (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).

-.. note:: The New Level dialog inherits the Level Type settings defined in Preferences > Drawing.
+.. note:: The New Level dialog inherits the Default Level Type settings defined in Preferences > Drawing.

 .. tip:: **To create a new animation level to draw:**

     1. Do one of the following:

-    - Select a cell in the xsheet/timeline where you want to place your animation level and choose File > New Level.
+    - Select a cell in the Xsheet/Timeline where you want to place your animation level and choose File > New Level.

-    - Right-click the cell in the xsheet/timeline where you want to place your animation level and choose New Level from the menu that opens.
+    - Right-click the cell in the Xsheet/Timeline where you want to place your animation level and choose New Level from the menu that opens.

-    - (If the xsheet/timeline toolbar is visible) Click any of the three New Level buttons at the leftmost part of it.
+    - (If the Xsheet/Timeline toolbar is visible) Click any of the three New Level buttons at the leftmost part of it.

-    2. Choose the type of level, Toonz Vector, Toonz Raster or Raster, from the Type option menu, and define its settings, then click the OK button.
+    2. Choose the type of level, Toonz Vector, Toonz Raster or Raster, from the Type option menu and define its settings, then click the OK button.

-.. note:: When using the xsheet's toolbar buttons to create a new level, the corresponding level type is already preselected in the dialog's dropdown menu.
+    .. note:: When using the Xsheet/Timeline's toolbar buttons to create a new level, the corresponding level type is already preselected in the dialog's dropdown menu.

     .. note:: If a level is already exposed in the cell column, the new level will be created in an empty column.

 .. tip:: **To define the saving location for the level you want to draw:**

     In the New Level dialog type in the Save In field, or use the browser button, to set the path for the saving location.

-.. note:: If in the browser you choose any project default folder, in the path field the full path will be replace by the related default folder alias (see  :ref:`Project Default Folders <project_default_folders>`  ).
+.. note:: If in the browser you choose any project folder, in the path field the full path will be replaced by the correspondent folder alias (see  :ref:`Project Default Folders <project_default_folders>`  ).

 .. _using_the_autocreation_option:

 Using the Autocreation Option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When in Preferences > Drawing the Autocreation option is set to Enabled, it is possible to create new drawings automatically by using drawing tools in the work area.
-If the currently selected cell is empty, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is right below one containing a level drawing, either in the xsheet or in the level strip, a new drawing will be added to the level.
+When in Preferences > Drawing the Autocreation option is set to Enabled, it is possible to create new drawings automatically by using drawing tools in the viewer.
+If the currently selected cell is empty, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is right below one containing a level drawing, either in the Xsheet/Timeline or in the Level Strip, a new drawing will be added to the level.

-.. note:: The level type is the one defined in Preferences > Drawing as Default Level Type.
+.. note:: The level type will be the one defined in Preferences > Drawing as Default Level Type.

 .. _using_the_xsheet_as_animation_sheet:

 Using the Xsheet as Animation Sheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When in Preferences > Drawing the Autocreation option is set to Use the Xsheet as Animation Sheet, it is possible to create new drawings automatically by using drawing tools in the work area.
+When in Preferences > Drawing the Autocreation option is set to Use the Xsheet as Animation Sheet, it is possible to create new drawings automatically by using drawing tools in the viewer.
 If the currently selected cell is empty and belongs to an empty column, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is below a cell containing a level drawing, a new drawing will be added to the level.
-In both cases the drawings will take its number from the scene current frame ; if the drawing already exists a letter will be added to its number (e.g. a.0001a.ext).
+In both cases the drawings will take its number from the scene current frame ; if the drawing already exists a letter will be added to its number (e.g. A.0001a.ext).

 This working method allows you to work as a traditional animator: you can start creating the key drawings and then add breakdown and inbetween drawings.You can quickly check your animation flipping it in the viewer.